-The authors appreciate the reviewer’s suggestion and have made changes to provide a clear explanation for the audience.
+We appreciate the reviewer’s suggestion and have made changes to provide a clear explanation for the audience.

 Author action: We updated the manuscript by the following actions:

-In Section II-C, we added the following sentence to clarify the validity of the generalized signal model for common ultrawideband (UWB) modulation schemes.
+In Section II-C, we added the following sentence to clarify the validity of the generalized signal model for common UWB modulation schemes.

 “The frequency-domain model of the received signal (9) is valid for any UWB radar signaling scheme, including frequency-modulated continuous-wave (FMCW), phase modulated continuous wave (PMCW), or orthogonal frequency-division multiplexing (OFDM), commonly employed in 5G and IoT applications [35].
-Further, prior research on freehand imaging and similar IoT applications has employed a purely stepped-frequency, FMCW signal model [10]-[13].
-Similarly, the Google Pixel 4 utilizes a Google Soli 60 GHz mmWave FMCW radar for sensing [8].”
+Furthermore, prior research on freehand imaging and similar IoT applications has employed a purely stepped-frequency FMCW signal model [10]-[13].
+Similarly, Google Pixel 4 utilizes a Google Soli 60 GHz mmWave FMCW radar for sensing [8].”

-In Section IV, we clarified the choice of an FMCW radar and the efficacy of the proposed algorithm for both OFDM and FMCW radar signaling by adding the following part.
+In Section IV, we clarify the choice of an FMCW radar and the efficacy of the proposed algorithm for both OFDM and FMCW radar signaling by adding the following.

 “While 5G and IoT applications commonly employ an OFDM modulation scheme, the TI radar employed for the following experiments is limited to FMCW signaling.
-On the other hand, FMCW radar has been utilized for smartphone applications, notably the Google Pixel 4, which is equipped with a Google Soli FMCW radar [8].
+In contrast, FMCW radar has been utilized for smartphone applications, notably Google Pixel 4, which is equipped with Google Soli FMCW radar [8].
 The proposed range migration-based algorithm is applicable to both OFDM and FMCW radars; hence, the results discussed in the following section are relevant for a wide array of 5G, IoT, smartphone, and automotive applications [39].”